Kyome22/ShiftWindow/README.md

 ## Installation

-ShiftWindow ver 1.0 works on macOS 11.0 or later.
+ShiftWindow works on macOS 11.0 or later.

 1. Download `installer.dmg` from [releases](https://github.com/Kyome22/ShiftWindow/releases) page.
 2. Double-click on the `installer.dmg` and open the generated `ShiftWindow Installer`.